jruponen/wdp_ds_tutorial/README.md

 4. Open the notebook by clicking it
 5. In the top row, select [Edit] button (pencil icon)

-At this point you should notice that rest of the instructions on below are also provided in the notebook itself!
+At this point you should notice that rest of the steps on below are also described in the notebook itself!

 6. Open link https://cdsax.cloudant.com/public-samples/test/precipitation.csv to download sample data on your computer
 7. In the top row, select [Find and Add Data] option (files tab will open on the right side)